Bali rice terraces in Ubud at dawn with mist rising from the jungle valley

 9.3Location

-Why for a wellness retreat — Fivelements is the most serious plant-based wellness retreat on the island.
-The property — fourteen riverside suites in Mambal, twenty minutes south of Ubud — was built around an ahimsa (non-violence) principle: no animal products on the menu, ever, and no leather or wool in the …
+Why for a wellness retreat: Fivelements is the most serious plant-based wellness retreat on the island.
+The property, fourteen riverside suites in Mambal, twenty minutes south of Ubud, was built around an ahimsa (non-violence) principle: no animal products on the menu, ever, and no leather or wool in the furnishings.
+Balinese healers lead the programme, water therapy happens in a dedicated pool, and the plant-based kitchen is the most ambitious on the island.
+Guests wanting pampering over practice should pick the soft-luxury tier instead.

 #8 in Bali for Wellness Retreats